 Carvana Shareholder Alert: Should Management be Held Accountable for Investors Losses?
 Contact Johnson Fistel

-/EIN News/ -- SAN DIEGO, Dec.
-05, 2022 (GLOBE NEWSWIRE) -- Johnson Fistel, LLP is investigating potential claims on behalf of Carvana Co. (“Carvana” or the “Company”) (NYSE: CVNA) against certain of its officers and directors.
+SAN DIEGO, Dec.
+05, 2022 (GLOBE NEWSWIRE) -- Johnson Fistel, LLP is investigating potential claims on behalf of Carvana Co. ("Carvana" or the "Company") CVNA against certain of its officers and directors.

 If you are a current, long-term shareholder of Carvana holding shares before May 6, 2020, you may have standing to hold Carvana harmless from the alleged harm caused by the Company's officers and directors by making them personally responsible.
 You may also be able to assist in reforming the Company's corporate governance to prevent future wrongdoing.